ethereum/ethereum-org-website/src/content/decentralization/index.md

 For example, you do not really have to trust that other people are running nodes.
 You could look at a blockchain analytics website, such as [Ethernodes](https://www.ethernodes.org/).
 You could also theoretically use your own node's [peer-to-peer discovery protocol](https://geth.ethereum.org/docs/interface/peer-to-peer) function.

 In Ethereum's trustless system, you can choose who and what to trust based on logic.
-You certainly don't have to use logic, but at least you have the option.
+In other words, you can unequivocally prove that a process is trustworthy.

-Centralized banks do not show us how they pay interest on our savings accounts (assuming they do).
-The most logical decision you could make would be an extrapolation from past and current performance, a.k.a. fortune-telling.
+Can your centralized bank make the same claim to trustworthiness?
+Let's say you wanted to prove that your bank had enough money to cover a withdrawal.
+You would need to obtain something that Ethereum provides by default: a full, open record of every transaction ever executed.

 ## Decentralization is everywhere {#decentralized-world}